sophiaslavovv/SQL-Project-1-/README.md

 | Stores_StoreID | The identification number corresponding to a specific Store             | Text      | 20   |        | FK(reference_Stores) |
 | sLocation     | Location of a store                                                     | Text      | 45   |        |      |
 | StoreHours    | Hours of operation for a store                                          | Numeric   | 8    | 99:99-99:99 |   |

-Certainly!
-Here's the matrix table formatted for your README.md file:

 ### MATRIX TABLE: